-A waiting game - that's what tuberculosis will play of long as we lack a full-producine against the disease.
-It will wait until any one of us becomes complacent enough to forego checks against TB.
-It will wait until we cancel our efforts to find every case of TB.
-We dare not play a waiting game.
+A waiting game - th what tuberculosis will play long as we lack a full-p vaccine against the disease will wait until any one of becomes complacent eno to forego checks against It will wait until we can our efforts to find every (of TB.
+We dare not pla waiting game.
 FIGHT TB.